-Market Risk

-Interest rate risk
+Market Risk Interest rate risk

-The Company's interest rate exposure as at 30 September 2018 is disclosed in note 16 on page 63.
+The Company's interest rate exposure as at 30 September 2019 is disclosed in note 16.
 It comprises cash at bank and short-term deposits, and borrowings (the euro bank overdraft credit facility).
-As at 30 September 2018, euro 14,208,000, the equivalent of £12,655,000, had been drawn down under the euro bank overdraft credit facility (2017: nil).
-As at 30 September 2018, this represented a borrowing level of 3.1% of the Company's net assets.
+Details of the euro bank overdraft facility can be found in note 6.

-The majority of the Company's assets were non-interest bearing during the year ended and as at 30 September 2018.
-Some of the Company's cash at bank and short-term deposits were subject to a negative interest charge during the year ended and as at 30 September 2018.
-There was exposure to interest bearing liabilities during the year ended 30 September 2018 through the bank overdraft facility agreement.
+The majority of the Company's assets were non-interest bearing during the year ended and as at 30 September 2019.
+Some of the Company's cash at bank and short-term deposits were subject to a negative interest charge during the year ended and as at 30 September 2019.
+There was exposure to interest bearing liabilities during the year ended 30 September 2019 through the bank overdraft facility agreement.

-If interest rates had reduced by 0.25% (2017: 0.25%) from those obtained as at 30 September 2018, it would have the effect, with all other variables held constant, of increasing the net return before taxation and therefore increasing net assets on an annualised basis by £31,000 (2017: £25,000).
-If there had been an increase in interest rates of 0.25% (2017: 0.25%), there would have been an equal and opposite effect in the net return before taxation.
-The calculations are based on cash at bank, short-term deposits and bank overdrafts as at 30 September 2018 and these may not be representative of the year as a whole.
+If interest rates had reduced by 0.25% (2018: 0.25%) from those obtained as at 30 September 2019, it would have the effect, with all other variables held constant, of decreasing the net return before taxation and therefore decreasing net assets on an annualised basis by £6,000 (2018: £31,000 increase in net return and net assets).
+If there had been an increase in interest rates of 0.25% (2018: 0.25%), there would have been an equal and opposite effect in the net return before taxation.
+The calculations are based on cash at bank, short-term deposits and bank overdrafts as at 30 September 2019 and these may not be representative of the year as a whole.
 This level of change is considered to be reasonable based on observation of current market conditions.